 - A. Applicability.
 The provisions of this Section shall apply to all new Personal Storage uses and to all existing facilities at such time as the storage area of the existing business is expanded. - B. Business Activity.
 The use of Personal Storage facilities by customers shall be limited to inactive storage only.
 No retail, repair, or other business activity shall be conducted out of the individual rental storage units.
 No activities other than rental of storage units, pick-up and deposit of storage, sale of packing supplies or rental of moving equipment shall be allowed on the premises.
 Examples of activities prohibited in said facilities include, but are not limited to the following: - Auctions, commercial wholesale or retail sales, or miscellaneous garage sales.
 An exception is made for auctions required by law to comply with lien sale requirements.
-During the course of said lien sales, customer vehicles shall not be allowed to obstruct travel ways within the Personal Storage facility. - 2.
-The servicing, repair, or fabrication of motor vehicles, boats, trailers, lawn mowers, appliances, or other similar equipment. - 3.
-The operation of power tools, spray-painting equipment, table saws, lathes, compressors, welding equipment, kilns, or other similar equipment. - 4.
+During the course of said lien sales, customer vehicles shall not be allowed to obstruct travel ways within the Personal Storage facility. - The servicing, repair, or fabrication of motor vehicles, boats, trailers, lawn mowers, appliances, or other similar equipment. - The operation of power tools, spray-painting equipment, table saws, lathes, compressors, welding equipment, kilns, or other similar equipment. - 4.
 The establishment of a transfer and storage business. - C. Enclosure.
-Outdoor storage is prohibited within the Valley Growth Boundary unless screened.
+Outdoor storage of boats, trailers, and/or other vehicles is prohibited within the Valley Growth Boundary unless screened and within an enclosed area.
 No boats, trailers, and/or other vehicles shall be parked or otherwise stored outside the storage units except in areas approved for such storage. - D. Hazardous Materials.
 No caustic, hazardous, toxic or flammable or explosive matter, material, liquid, or object, nor any matter, material, liquid or object that creates obnoxious or offensive dust, odor or fumes shall be stored in a Personal Storage unit. - E. Utilities.
 Water, gas or telephone service to any rental space is prohibited. - F. Habitation.
 Human habitation of any rental space is prohibited. - G. Notice to Tenants.
 As part of the rental process, the facility manager shall inform all tenants of conditions restricting storage of hazardous materials and limitation on the use of the storage units.
-These restrictions shall be included in rental contracts and posted at a conspicuous location within the front of each rental unit. - H. Exterior Wall Treatments and Design.
+These restrictions shall be included in rental contracts and posted at a conspicuous location within the front of each rental unit. - G.H.
+Surfacing: All areas shall meet the paving requirements listed in Section 11.25.100.B.1. - Exterior Wall Treatments and Design.
 Within Valley Growth Boundary, exterior walls visible from a public street or residential district shall be constructed of decorative block, concrete panel, stucco, or similar material.
 These walls shall include architectural relief through articulation, trim, change in color at the base, variations in height, the use of architectural "caps," attractive posts, or similar measures.
 Outside Valley Growth Boundary, exterior walls visible from a public street shall be constructed with materials compatible with the surrounding neighborhood.